Chordal Sparsity for SDP-based Neural Network Verification: Abstract

 \section{Abstract}

-Many future technologies rely on neural networks, but verifying the correctness of their behavior remains a major challenge.
-It is known that neural networks can be fragile in the presence of even small input perturbations, yielding unpredictable outputs.
-The verification of neural networks is therefore vital to their adoption, and a number of approaches have been proposed in recent years.
-In this paper we focus on semidefinite programming (SDP) based techniques for neural network verification, which are particularly attractive because they can encode expressive behaviors while ensuring a polynomial-time decision.
-Our starting point is the DeepSDP framework proposed by Fazlyab et al, which uses quadratic constraints to abstract the verification problem into a large-scale SDP.
-When the size of the neural network grows, however, solving this SDP quickly becomes intractable.
-Our key observation is that by leveraging \emph{chordal sparsity} and specific parametrizations of DeepSDP, we can decompose the primary computational bottleneck of DeepSDP --- a large linear matrix inequality (LMI) --- into an equivalent collection of smaller LMIs.
-Our parametrization admits a tunable parameter, allowing us to trade-off efficiency and accuracy in the verification procedure.
-We call our formulation Chordal-DeepSDP, and provide experimental evaluation to show that it can: (1) effectively increase accuracy with the tunable parameter and (2) outperform DeepSDP on deeper networks.
+Neural networks are central to many emerging technologies, but verifying their correctness remains a major challenge.
+It is known that network outputs can be sensitive and fragile to even small input perturbations, thereby increasing the risk of unpredictable and undesirable behavior.
+Fast and accurate verification of neural networks is therefore critical to their widespread adoption, and in recent years, various methods have been developed as a response to this problem.
+In this paper, we focus on improving semidefinite programming (SDP) based techniques for neural network verification.
+Such techniques offer the power of expressing complex geometric constraints while retaining a convex problem formulation, but scalability remains a major issue in practice.
+Our starting point is the DeepSDP framework proposed by Fazlyab et al., which uses quadratic constraints to abstract the verification problem into a large-scale SDP.
+However, solving this SDP quickly becomes intractable when the network grows.
+Our key observation is that by leveraging \emph{chordal sparsity}, we can decompose the primary computational bottleneck of DeepSDP --- a large linear matrix inequality (LMI) --- into an equivalent collection of smaller LMIs.
+We call our chordally sparse optimization program \emph{Chordal-DeepSDP} and prove that its construction is identically expressive as that of DeepSDP.
+Moreover, we show that additional analysis of Chordal-DeepSDP allows us to further rewrite its collection of LMIs in a second level of decomposition that we call \emph{Chordal-DeepSDP-2} --- which results in another significant computational gain.
+Finally, we provide numerical experiments on real networks of learned cart-pole dynamics, showcasing the computational advantage of Chordal-DeepSDP and Chordal-DeepSDP-2 over DeepSDP.